 Weight: 3,5 kg

-Eve has been adopted by Christine Kueper, Milena Braunwalder, Oriana Malaika Zweifel, Andrew Flanagan, Pavol Frankovic & Eva Demesova, for Millie by Sheena Petts, by Martin and Kristina Wardelmann, by Mariah, and for Nikoleta by Laura, by Evelien and Rob, Rebecca Staufenbiel, Simran, Team Shampoo Bars Netherlands, for Evelyn by Lyle Sharman, by Lou, for Tanya by Matthew, by Paigea and by Zachary Aaron Harris.
+Eve has been adopted by Christine Kueper, Milena Braunwalder, Oriana Malaika Zweifel, Andrew Flanagan, Pavol Frankovic & Eva Demesova, for Millie by Sheena Petts, by Martin and Kristina Wardelmann, by Mariah, for Nikoleta by Laura, by Evelien and Rob, Rebecca Staufenbiel, Simran, Team Shampoo Bars Netherlands, for Evelyn by Lyle Sharman, by Lou, for Tanya by Matthew, by Paigea and by Zachary Aaron Harris.